 The use or possession of any dangerous chemical or explosive material, such as fireworks, gun powder, gasoline, etc., is prohibited within the residence halls.

 The integrity of all ceilings, floors, and walls must remain intact and not be disturbed.
 Light fixtures must have a proper globe or deflector in place.
-Any open bulb fixtures are a fire hazard and must be reported to ORL.
+Any open bulb fixtures are a fire hazard and must be reported to ORLH.

 The possession or use of halogen lamps is prohibited.